jorgebucaran/hydro/README.md

 # Fly.fish

-No bells or whistles command-line prompt for [Fish](https://fishshell.com)—it works for me.
-YMMV.
+No bells or whistles command-line prompt for [Fish](https://fishshell.com)—it works for me!

 ```console
 ~ % fly.fish/